mnemnion/imp/Forge/markdown/Forge/handlers.md

 There is only one o-handler that consumes its subject: `handle-ender`, which is the default next for an o-handle.
 An **o-handle** will consume its subject unless it is chained to another handle, which is plausible: we might want to return focus to a new frame, for example, or redraw some other frame.

 t- and o- handles have interchangeable stack effects except for terminal o's.
 An i-t sequence that terminates without output is plausible, or even an i only sequence: `handle-ender` has consistent effects if put in the `next` cell of a handle. `handle-ender` may have an additional responsibility, leaving a unique stack token that demonstrates that a handle chain was terminated correctly.

+Nothing returns to the master loop explicitly, it is quite possible to `dup` a subject, put it through two different handle cascades, and have them end twice.
+A handle which does this (a fork, of course) is responsible for dealing with the return token of the first handle cascade, as you might expect.

 The loop is very simple: we get events, dispatch mouse clicks, and pass the rest to the current i-handle.
 We check that the return is correct, attempt to recover if not, and otherwise take another event.